squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 =====

-:gdef:`Terms <term>` are syntactic expressions that denote probabilistic values (actualy families of probabilistic values indexed by the security parameter :math:`\eta`, though this can often be ignored).
+:gdef:`Terms <term>` are syntactic expressions that denote probabilistic values (families of probabilistic values indexed by the security parameter :math:`\eta`, though this can often be ignored).
 For instance, a term of type :g:`message` represents a